mariyagcv/Weather/README.md

     }
     ]

-## Get forecast for Location when start date is in the past
+## Get forecast for Location when start date is before the creation date of a location

 ### Request